Skip to main content

 32-bit support

-Support for 32-bit Intel Linux and Intel Windows was dropped in 2022.
-Support for 32-bit Arm Linux (armv7l) will be preserved for a while, due to the large user base of 32-bit Raspberry Pi systems.
+Support for 32-bit x86 GNU/Linux and x86 Windows was dropped in 2022.
+Support for 32-bit Arm GNU/Linux (armv7l) will be preserved for a while, due to the large user base of 32-bit Raspberry Pi systems.

 Support for RedHat 7 was dropped in 2022 and the minimum requirement was raised to GLIBC 2.27, available starting with Ubuntu 18, Debian 10 and RedHat 8.